michael-je/synthetic-state-space-generator/README.md

 ### **`GlobalVariables`**

 `GlobalVariables` is a dataclass that stores information shared across the entire graph.
-It mirrors the configuration options passed in during initialization — essentially a copy of the class’s [parameters](#parameters).
+It mirrors the configuration options passed in during initialization — essentially a copy of the [`State` class' parameters](#parameters).

 ### **`StateParamsSelf`**

-`StateParamsSelf` is a dataclass containing local information about the current `State` node, such as its depth, parent relationship, or node-specific values.
+`StateParamsSelf` is a dataclass containing local information about the current `StateNode`, such as its depth, parent relationship, or node-specific values.

 ___